907sjl/referrals-bokeh/README.md

 Some tricks must be employed to make the HTML page output compatible with a printed page output, even if the medium is PDF.
 Both the browser and the PDF renderer will try to fit the output to a printed page size.
 If the HTML output isn't already constrained to a standard page size then one of those rendering layers will make decisions that may not be optimal.
 It is common for printed HTML pages to either overflow a page boundary or be shrunk down to an unreadable size.

+Cascading Style Sheets provides a convenient method to constrain the application page content to a printed page size.
 ```
 /* landscape */
 .reportpage-rotated {